jewels86/Axinite/README.md

 - `h`: hour (value * 3600 to convert to seconds)
 - `m`: minute (value * 60 to convert to seconds)
 These suffixes can be used to increase readability and make it easier to plot out templates.
+## Contributing
+Create an (issue)[https://github.com/jewels86/Axinite/issues] or a (pull request)[https://github.com/jewels86/Axinite/pulls] to contribute to the project.
+Issues and pull requests will be reviewed within the week.
 ## File Types
 All files ending in `.ax` use JSON format to serialize ddata.
 ### Template Files